Russell Wilson (Canadian politician)

-Russell Wilson (July 1864 – November 13, 1936) was a politician and merchant in Saskatchewan, Canada.
+Russell Wilson (June 22, 1864 – November 13, 1936) was a politician and merchant in Saskatchewan, Canada.
 He had served as a member of the Saskatoon's city council and went on to become the city's mayor in 1926.

-Wilson was born near Almonte, Ontario to Robert and Jane Wilson.
+Wilson was born near Almonte, Canada West, to Robert and Jane Wilson.
 He received his education in Carleton County and, with his family, homesteaded on Beaver Creek near Hanley in 1883.
 The family had bought 190 acres of land in Beaver Creek.
 After leaving home, Wilson worked in Moose Jaw, as guide for the transport department during the North-West Rebellion and served as a railway contractor along with his brother from 1884 to 1885.
 Wilson started merchandising in dray in 1883.
 From 1893 to 1896, he traded in food and livery along with H. McDonald.
 Wilson and his brothers sold the property after their parents moved to Saskatoon in 1899.
 After selling their property Wilson continued his business in partnership with his brother Archibald.
 The two brothers started Wilson Bros., a livery business; they later sold the company and began trading in carriages, harnesses and automobiles.
-In 1908, he married Ida Dunham of Brockville.
+In 1909, he married Ida Dunham of Brockville.
 Wilson served as the director of the Saskatoon Milling Company (later sold to Quaker Oats), and the Northwestern Telephone Company.
 He also served on the Soldier Land Settlement Board in 1919, and on Saskatoon's city council from 1923 to 1925.